ofaura/Minimap/docs/README.md

 # Where should it be located?
 Depending on the videogame genre, there are some conventions on where to locate the minimap.
+But there are always exceptions.

 * **MOBA games** place the minimap at the bottom.
 ![MOBA](Images/moba.png "LoL - Heroes of the Storm - Dota 2")

-* **Strategy games** usually place the minimap at the bottom left.
+* **Strategy games** place the minimap at the bottom left.
 ![Strategy games](Images/strategy.png "civ VI - Starcraft 2 - WarCraft 3")